Remember to cite LawCareers.Net on your application form if you apply to Dechert LLP.

-Our trainees undertake six seats of four months each, with each trainee being seconded to a client or one of our international offices, providing a truly broad legal foundation.
+Our trainees undertake six seats of four months each.
 Working closely with partners and associates, and with a small trainee intake, no two trainees’ training contracts will be the same.
 We run a full training programme, at the beginning of, and throughout, the training contract, which complements our on the job training.
 Following qualification, our NQs attend orientation in Philadelphia.

 The introduction of the Solicitors Qualifying Examination (SQE) offers a unique opportunity to craft a training contract experience specific to Dechert trainees.

 The starting point for your SQE training will be through preparation for the SQE1 and 2 assessments, providing you with all the knowledge and skills you need to excel at the assessments.
 We will be using the scope that the new route to qualification provides to tailor the training experience to ensure our trainees are able to hit the ground running when they join the firm.
-Training will focus on our specific practice groups such as Trial Investigations & Securities (TIS) and Financial Services Regulation along with modules looking at innovation and legal technology and the law firm as a business.
+Training will focus on our specific practice groups such as litigation and financial services regulation along with modules looking at innovation and legal technology and the law firm as a business.

-GDL and LPC fees, plus £10,000 maintenance grant for each year of law school.
+PGDL and SQE fees, plus £12,500 maintenance grant for each year of law school.